Costo/costo.github.io/_posts/2012-01-14-jekyll-sublime-build.md

 ---

 __Edit: 2012-01-15:__
-This post is actually useless since you just have to add <code>auto: true</code> in Jekyll's \_config.yml to trigger the build automatically after a change.
+This post is actually useless since you just have to add `auto: true` in Jekyll's \_config.yml to trigger the build automatically after a change.
 Next time I'll read the documentation first.